ElMolla10/Alpaca/README.md

-# 🧠 Agentic Reinforcement Learning Trading System
+# 🧠 Agentic E-Trading Bot

 A modular, adaptive trading engine built on **Reinforcement Learning (RL)**, contextual decision logic, and predictive modeling.
 The system learns from trading performance, adjusts behavior based on reward feedback, and executes trades with strict risk and safety constraints.